zorael/kameloso/README.md

 There are several configurations in which the bot may be built.

-* `application`, default configuration; includes terminal colours and plugins that access the web (both can still be disabled in runtime)
-* `vanilla`, barebones build with most plugins but without colours or any specific extras
+* `application`, base configuration
-* `twitch`, essentially `application` plus Twitch support and the Twitch streamer plugin
+* `twitch`, additionally includes Twitch chat support and the Twitch streamer plugin
 * `dev`, all-inclusive development build equalling everything available, including things like more detailed error messages

 > All configurations come in a `-lowmem` variant (e.g. `application-lowmem`, `twitch-lowmem`, ...} that lowers compilation memory by raising compilation time, but so far they *only work with **ldc***. (bug [#20699](https://issues.dlang.org/show_bug.cgi?id=20699))